Card-Forge/forge/README.txt

 These new themed combo boxes when used with a theme which uses white colored text will cause readability problems for people using Mac OS X. A new "Themed ComboBox" setting is now available in the preferences section which will enable/disable themed combos should you be having readability problems with the new themed combo used in the preferences page.

+- Window size/position now remembered between sessions -
+Works with multiple monitors.
+Remembers whether the window was maximized or un-maximized.
+The first time you launch Forge after this update, the window will be maximized on default monitor, with 800x600 centered being used if you un-maximize.
+This matches how it worked before.
+Remembers last un-maximized size even if the window is currently maximized such that, if you un-maximize the window, it will restore to that size at the center of the current monitor.
+Window will be made accessible even if monitor setup or screen resolution is different between sessions.

+- Card Zoomer Updates -
+The Card Zoomer/Preview now supports split, flip and double-sided cards including cards played face down (eg. morph).
+Split cards (name contains "//") are now rotated 90 degrees for easier viewing.
+If a card is a flip- or double-sided card then you can easily view the alternate image using...
+  - wheel mode : flick wheel forward or tap CTRL key.
+  - button mode : tap CTRL key.
+The standard flip graphic (the two rotated arrows) is displayed if the card can be flipped or transformed.

+- Home Screen UI Improvements -
+The menu on the Home Screen is now scrollable using either a mouse wheel or arrow buttons that will appear at the top or bottom if scrolling can occur in that direction
+The Deck Editor and Exit Forge buttons are now laid out vertically to make it easier to add launch buttons for new screens coming down the pipeline (hint, hint...)
+The menu on the Home Screen has been made narrower and the logo size increased to decrease whitespace and increase the width of the main panel
+Release notes added to Games Settings section.

+- User Preferences -
+There's a new user preference that lets you choose whether a 0-cost block should prompt you to pay or to pay it automatically.
+This only affects blocking situations where you would have to actually pay 0, (e.g. War Cadence with X = 0).
+By default you'll be prompted for payment, allowing you to, for instance, prevent forced blocks by activating War Cadence for 0 then not paying the block cost.

+- Match and Deck Editor Layout problems -
+The match and deck editor windows contain panels that can be moved and/or resized.
+The changes that you make are saved to files that are named "editor.xml" and "match.xml".
+These files can be found in your userDir/preferences/ directory.

+Sometimes people will decide that they do not like the changes that they made and wish to go back to the original layout.
+To reset layouts to default, go to the Game Settings -> Preferences -> Troubleshooting section.
+You will find at this location two buttons that will reset the match layout and the deck editor layouts.

+Also use the mentioned measure if your match or deckeditor won't start - it would help in 90% of the cases.

 Our Lawyers Made Us Do This:
 ----------------------------